api3dao/oev-docs/docs/reference/oev-network/overview/auction-cycle.md

 6. <b>Check for bid conditions </b>

-The auctioneer queries the OevAuctionHouse contract to check if any of the bids are satisfied by the new dAPI.
+The auctioneer queries the OevAuctionHouse contract to check if any of the bids are satisfied by the current dAPI value.

 7. <b>Finding the winning bid</b>